RUCAIBox/LLMSurvey/README.md

 ## Acknowledgments

 The authors would like to thank Yankai Lin and Yutao Zhu for proofreading  this paper.
 Since the first release of this paper, we have received a number of valuable comments from the readers.
-We sincerely thank the readers who have written to us with constructive suggestions and comments: Tyler Suard, Damai Dai, Liang Ding, Stella Biderman, Kevin Gray, and Jay Alammar.
+We sincerely thank the readers who have written to us with constructive suggestions and comments: Tyler Suard, Damai Dai, Liang Ding,  Stella Biderman,  Kevin Gray,  Jay Alammar and Yubo Feng.

 ## Update Log